Wilcoxon Rank Sum (Mann Whitney-U) in R

 Overview

-The stats package implements various classic statistical tests, including wilcoxon rank sum test.
+The stats package implements various classic statistical tests, including Wilcoxon rank sum test.
+Although this is arguably the most commonly applied package, this one does not account for any ties in the data.

 # x, y are two unpaired vectors.
 Do not necessary need to be of the same length.